 Even though potato is a starchy veggie, a diabetic might still enjoy it as part of a beneficial diet.
 Diabetics require being aware of carb consumption at each meal.
 When an individual consumes something, their body converts the carbs and sugars in the food into a simple sugar named glucose.
 Glucose goes into the bloodstream and enhances the levels of glucose in the blood.
 An individual who does not have diabetes would produce and utilize insulin efficiently.
 Insulin, being a hormone permits the sugar to go inside the cells to utilize for energy.
 This indicates that sugar leaves the bloodstream.
 On the other hand, diabetics are found incapable of producing or using insulin in an effective manner.
 This implies that sugar cannot enter the cells as well as stays in the blood, and this enhances blood sugar levels.
 Because of this, it is important that diabetics must monitor their carb intake.
 Read this blog to know about diabetes and potatoes.

-Potato is a starchy vegetable consisting of carbs that are found to increase an individual’s glucose levels.
+It is a starchy vegetable consisting of carbs that are found to increase an individual’s glucose levels.
 In this article, the examination will be done on whether diabetics can consume potatoes or not.
 You can read about potato sugar content, is potato good for diabetes, and how to cook potatoes for diabetics?

 When a person is watching his or her blood glucose closely, carbohydrate count does matter.
 Carbs get broken down into glucose in a person’s digestive system.
 This glucose enters the bloodstream and raises the levels of blood sugar.

 It constitute 30% of the veggies the average adult population consumes per year.
 The skin of potatoes makes them rich in fiber, and low in calories.
-Potato contains vital nutrients such as vitamins B6 and C, as well as potassium.
+It contains vital nutrients such as vitamins B6 and C, as well as potassium.
 Also, the vegetable is rich in starch, which is again a carb.
-However, a potato is classified as a complex “healthy” carb.
+However, it is classified as a complex “healthy” carb.
 These carbs are easy to digest by a person’s body as well as faster to digest as compared to other types of complex carbs.
 These broken-down carbohydrates flood the person’s bloodstream with glucose.
 And this results in raised blood glucose rapidly.

 In individuals having diabetes, this process is not efficient.
 Rather than glucose expelling out the blood and into the body cells, it remains circulating in the blood and keeps the glucose levels high in the blood for longer.
 Thus, consuming high-carbohydrate foods and/or large portions might be harmful to diabetics.